doublethinkco/cpp-ethereum-cross/README.md

     $ sudo docker build -f Dockerfile-eth .

 That generates a Docker *image*, which is not the same as a Docker *container*.
-Images are immutable binary images, which are analogous to VM snapshots.
-Containers are particular instances of those images.
-To get and instance of that newly created image running you need to do:
+Docker *images* are immutable binary images, which are analogous to VM snapshots.
+Docker *containers* are particular instances of those images.
+To get an instance of that newly created image running you need to do:

     $ sudo docker run -i -t HASH_OF_IMAGE /bin/bash